JeremyChuaWX/one-zero/contract/README.md

 - Make an offer at the market
 - When offer is accepted (share pair is matched), long tokens and short tokens are distributed based on position
 - One can sell these tokens to others
+- When market closes, token owners can interact with the factory to resolve their tokens
-- When market closes, tokens related to that market get paid out/burned depending on the market resolution
+- Tokens related to that market get paid out/burned depending on the market resolution